SNTSVV/DAMAT_Tutorial/README.md

 ## Introduction

 This is an example on how to apply the _DAMAt_ tool and procedure to improve an existing test suite.
+This procedure has beeen performed on Ubuntu 20.04.4 LTS.

 We decided to use _libCSP_, a C library implementing the Cubesat Space Protocol (CSP), a small protocol stack written to facilitate communication between the components of a CubeSat.
 Additional information on libCSP can be found at this link https://github.com/libcsp/libcsp.